 - Should you purchase a wedding dress that is 1 size bigger or

 - Are there certain styles that work better

 What if you bought a gown and later became pregnant you may wonder...
 Can it be adjusted to let it out?

 These questions and more will be answered for you.

-What Size Regular Style Wedding Dress Should I Get?
+Shopping For Maternity Bridal Gowns: Which Size Regular Style Wedding Dress Should I Get?

 This pregnant bride chose a regular